-Small, painless incidental purchases will quickly add up until you have a 3-day supply, then week supply, then a 1-month supply and so on.
+Small, painless incidental purchases will quickly add up until you have a 3-day supply, then a on week supply, then a 1-month supply, and so on.
 Before long you’ll be ready for the long haul with a 3- or 6-month stash!

 Lie #2: “You Can Totally Trust the “Expiration Date” on the Package.”

-More than most other food storage myths the amount of misinformation, lie, falsehood, and folklore that surrounds the humble expiration date is stunning.
+More than most other food storage myths the amount of misinformation, lies, falsehood, and folklore that surrounds the humble expiration date is stunning.